 Workplace Violence Harassment Employees to use applicable training to diffuse interactions as quickly as possible.
-Employees to call other employees for help if nployees review the requirements of the plence and Harassment.
-OH&S Code, Part 27, Library Director immediately. nployees to follow the Workplace Violend nacceptable Behaviour Policy. e, Harassment and Other the event a member of the public or an itated, stay calm and diffuse the interac the event that a member of the public of comes a danger to themselves or others eep all other members of the public and ea in which the dangerous person is occ 1 5
+Employees to call other employees for help if necessary and report all incidents to the Library Director immediately.
+Employees review the requirements of the OH&S Code, Part 27, Violence and Harassment.
+Employees to follow the Workplace Violence, Harassment and Other Unacceptable Behaviour Policy.
+In the event a member of the public or another employee becomes agitated, stay calm and diffuse the interaction as quickly as possible.
+In the event that a member of the public or another employee becomes a danger to themselves or others, phone 911.
+Keep all other members of the public and other employees clear of the area in which the dangerous person is occupying.